 国产偷拍视频1892 – Branch Normal was designated as a Land Grant Institution under the Morrill Act of 1890.

 1902 – Isaac Fisher, a graduate of Tuskegee Institute and a disciple of Booker T. Washington, headed the institution until 1911.

-国产偷拍视频1915 – Jefferson Ish became the first Arkansan to be named head ofthe school.
-The school was organized into departments and intramuralsports were initiated.
+1915 – Jefferson Ish became the first Arkansan to be named head of

 1927 – Branch Normal College name changed to Arkansas Agricultural, Mechanical and Normal College (AM&N).